2dameneko/ide-cap-chan/README.md

 ide-cap-chan is a utility for batch captioning images with natural language using models with Idefics3-8B-Llama3 or llava-v1.6 architecture.

 ## Features
-* Batch caption generation for Idefics3-8B-Llama3 or llava-v1.6 models
+* Batch caption generation for Idefics3-8B-Llama3, llava-v1.6 or llama-joycaption-alpha-two-hf-llava models
 * Support for multi-GPU captioning
 * Support of nf4 quants for lower VRAM requirements:
   - [ToriiGate-v0.3-nf4](https://huggingface.co/2dameneko/ToriiGate-v0.3-nf4)